satlus/aws-glacier-concurrent-delete/README.md

 # AWS Glacier Concurrent Deleter (AGCD)
-This utility will delete AWS archive files from a glacier vault.
-It is concurrent by design, and can be customized to maximize throughput on your hardware.
+This utility will concurrently delete AWS archive files from a glacier vault.
+It can be customized to maximize throughput on your hardware.

+On an 8-core Ryzen 5800 running Windows10 21H2, 32GBRAM with a threadpool size of 40 workers and a 500ms delay, 52000 archives were deleted in just under an hour (about 15/sec).
+This was a greater than 10x improvement vs single threaded performance and shrank the time from 31hrs to 2.
+YMMV.

 ## Requirements
   * A practical understanding of AWS Glacier
-  * python3 (tested on 3.9.9)
+  * python3 (tested on >=3.9.9)
   * [aws cli configured with the correct access key and secret for your vault](https://docs.aws.amazon.com/cli/latest/reference/configure/index.html)
   * An archive inventory json file